Experience a hands-on introduction to the basics of AI,

 (ii) basic Cutebot – Link (approx. $30)

-Study and solve the notebook Introduction to Python, Google Colab and Jupyter Notebook
+Read and work through the notebook Introduction to Python, Google Colab and Jupyter Notebook

-Study and solve the notebook Recap: Functions, Lines, Parabolas
+Read and work through the notebook Recap: Functions, Lines, Parabolas

 Study and complete projects in the micro:bit Resources for Learners section of the Coding using micro:bit - I page.

 Note: you can also complete the projects using the micro:bit simulator.
-That is, you don’t need the hardware device to do these projects.
-Similarly, the section ‘At the Camp’ provides alternative exercises using the online simulator in case you don’t have the hardware.
+That is, you don’t need the hardware device to do the micro:bit projects.

 Ask ChatGPT to teach you about using dictionaries in Python.
 Would you use a list or a dictionary to count the number of occurrences of each word in a text?
 And what if you want to just split the text into sentences?